Village deities of South India: Festivals

 Festivals for village deities vary widely and can be done at various times.
-In Tirunelveli in southern Tamil Nadu, for instance, most deity festivals take place throughout the dry summer months before the monsoon.
+In southern Tamil Nadu, for instance, most deity festivals take place throughout the dry summer months before the monsoon.
 For most deities, the festival is only celebrated by those with a close connection to the deity: e.g. those for whom the deity is their kuladevata, caste deity or deity of their locality.
 Financing of these festivals is generally done via a tax on all members of that deity's "celebratory group."
 However for village deities, such as the local amman goddess, the festival is celebrated by the entirety of the village in one way or another.

 Oftentimes someone, usually from one of the Dalit communities, is possessed by the goddess, and devotees can ask her questions and sometimes criticize her.

 Another characteristic is the timing of festivals.
 Village festivals are often celebrated for the first sowing or harvest, but often festivals will be called at unknown time.
 If there is a pestilent disease spreading in the area, the villagers, who see the deity as the controller of those diseases, will organize a festival to please or appease their deity.

 In most villages the locally dominant castes would sponsor the village festival.
 For these festivals, each community performs a function similar to their traditional occupation: i.e. washermen provide cloths, acharis provide ladles for serving prasada, each with a specified remuneration such as cash, land or share of the offerings.
 Others who are not involved in the setting up of the festival are encouraged to bring various offerings including goats and fowls for sacrifice.
 However all receive some of the good of pleasing the goddess.
 These festivals usually last one to two weeks and are chiefly marked by processions through the village.
 However Mines notes that these processions also mark the boundary between the ur, or village and kadu, or wilderness.
 These boundaries are subject to change depending on socioeconomic circumstances of residents of various areas in the village.